 Found Performance: “Goldfinger” by Shirley Bassey

 I heard a Shirley Bassey record the other day and that got me thinking about her unforgettable voice and her contribution to the many James Bond theme songs.
 Dwarfing all others was “Goldfinger.”
 It’s the epitome of a Bond theme.
 In my book, the closest runner up as a Bond theme was “Thunderball” by Tom Jones.
 Dame Shirley Bassey is a Welsh singer (as is Tom Jones).
-She has been a giant in Europe and the first Welsh artis to have a #1 song in Great Britain (“As I Love You” from 1959).
+She has been a giant in Europe and the first Welsh artist to have a #1 song in Great Britain (“As I Love You” from 1959).

 In the U.S., Goldfinger was Bassey’s only Billboard Hot 100 smash.
 It peaked at#8 in January 1965.
 Even more impressive, the Goldfinger soundtrack album, including her renowned single, went to #1 on the U.S. album charts.
 Bassy recorded two other Bond theme songs — “Diamonds Are Forever” (1971), and “Moonraker” (1979).
 But “Goldfinger” is the one that stood above all others.